calistad/Employee_Analysis/README.md

 # Employee_Analysis

 ## Overview
-Help a company better understand their employee structure by conducting 3 data analyses.
+Help a company better understand their employee status by conducting 3 data analyses.
 - Determine employees who are eligible for retirement.

 - Select employees who are qualified for the mentorship program.